-Of course, you could still decide to sell mainstream products, but do give your visitors a reason to buy from you.
-Give them a reason to wait longer than if they would have bought it at a store next door, for maybe even cheaper.
+Of course, you could still decide to sell mainstream products, but give your visitors a reason to buy from you.
+Give them a reason to wait longer than if they would have bought it at a store next door, maybe even cheaper.

 Like you saw above, Facebook bans ads that show before and after results in the ad picture or video.